devarshatgithub/Python-Programming/README.md

     Sample Input: HackerRank.com presents "Pythonist 2".
     Sample Output: hACKERrANK.COM PRESENTS "pYTHONIST 2".
     ```

+6.  **You are given n words.
+Some words may repeat.
+For each word, output its number of occurrences.
+The output order should correspond with the input order of appearance of the word.
+See the sample input/output for clarification.**
+    ```
+    Sample Input:
+    4
+    bcdef
+    abcdefg
+    bcde
+    bcdef
+    Sample Output:
+    3
+    2 1 1
+    ```
+    *Explanation: There are 3 distinct words.
+Here, "bcdef" appears twice in the input at the first and last positions.
+The other words appear once each.
+The order of the first appearances are "bcdef", "abcdefg" and "bcde" which corresponds to the output.*

+7.  **Glossary: Lapindrome is defined as a string which when split in the middle, gives two halves having the same characters and same frequency of each character.
+If there are odd number of characters in the string, we ignore the middle character and check for lapindrome.**
+    - For example gaga is a lapindrome, since the two halves ga and ga have the same characters with same frequency.
+    - Also, abccab, rotor and xyzxy are a few examples of lapindromes.
+    - Note that abbaab is NOT a lapindrome.
+The two halves contain the same characters but their frequencies do not match.

+    **Question: Your program needs to tell if the input strings are a lapindrome.** (*[source: CodeChef](https://www.codechef.com/problems/LAPIN)*)
+    ```
+    Sample Input:
+    6
+    gaga
+    abcde
+    rotor
+    xyzxy
+    abbaab
+    ababc
+    Sample Output:
+    YES
+    NO
+    YES
+    YES
+    NO
+    NO
+    ```
 <div align="center"><a herf="mailto:20ce014@charusat.edu.in"><img alt="🔄" width="20%" height="25%" src="https://media.giphy.com/media/edmlmNOAQjOWFE6MF3/giphy.gif"/><br><img alt="🔄" src="https://media.giphy.com/media/kyzzHEoaLAAr9nX4fy/giphy.gif" width="48" height="48"/></a></div>